johnnykang101/FirstReoccuringCharacter/README.md

 # FirstReoccuringCharacter

-Created a function that will return the first reoccuring character in a string
+Created a powershell function that will return the first reoccuring character in a string